wellatleastitried/StreamLine/README.prod.md

 - Java 17+
 - Terminal with support for text-based interfaces
 - Internet connection (If you intend to search for or listen to songs that have not been downloaded)
+-
 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue to get started.
+Please check out [CONTRIBUTING.md](https://github.com/wellatleastitried/StreamLine/CONTRIBUTING.md) before getting started.
 Make sure to follow the project's code style and ensure all tests pass before submitting.

 ## License
 This project is licensed under the MIT license.
 See the [License](https://github.com/wellatleastitried/StreamLine/LICENSE) file for details.